cognokratos/sophos-agent/docs/prd/epic-2-mcp-extensibility.md

 ## Stories

-### Story 2.1 — Adapter Interface & Registry
+### Story 2.1 — Integrate LangChain MCP Adapters

-**As a** developer
+**As a** developer,
-**I want** a clear API to define and register MCP tools **so that** I can extend the agent’s abilities safely.
+**I want** to integrate the `@langchain/mcp-adapters` library,
+**so that** the agent can connect to and utilize external MCP tools.

 **Acceptance Criteria**

-- Adapter interface documented with TS types.
-- Registry loads tools at startup and validates schema.
+1. The `@langchain/mcp-adapters` library is installed and configured.
+2. A `MultiServerMCPClient` instance is initialized at agent startup, connecting to specified MCP servers.
+3. The agent can retrieve and utilize tools exposed by the `MultiServerMCPClient`.
-- Unit tests for malformed tool definitions.
+4. Unit tests confirm successful client initialization and tool retrieval.

 ---